irembekdemir/java-oop-design/cargo-firm/README.md

-This directory inclueds the files of the project cargo firm.
+This directory includes the files of the project cargo firm.